The Creation Research Museum of Ontario

 Close-up of the crinoid stems.

 The final conclusion.
-As usual, fossil creatures found were either extinct (as in the trilobite) or they still have a living counterpart (as in the crinoid).
-No evolution necessary!
+As usual, some fossil creatures found were extinct (as in the trilobite).
+If evolution were true we should be gaining species, not losing them.
+Other fossil creatures found still have a living counterpart (as in the crinoid).
+Crinoids turned into crinoids.
+No evolution here!

 JUNE